LesiaChaban/gdk-oci-mysql/11-build-run-native/build-run-native.md

 ## Task 2: Send an HTTP POST request to add a Genre

-1. From the second terminal in VS Code, add a genre using the command below.
+1. From the same terminal in VS Code, add a genre using the command below.

 	``` bash
 	<copy>